 Preparing the Grill:

-- No lighter fluid.
+- First thing's first: No lighter fluid.
 Get a chimney starter.
 The flavor is so much better.

 - Despite so many claims that lump charcoal is best, we prefer charcoal briquettes.
 Lump charcoal is unpredictable and often burns too fast and hot for smoking methods.
 (We've tested this for over a year now, and the results are pretty consistent)